leanprover-community/blog/posts/fantastic-simprocs.md

 ## How simp works

-On an informal level, `simp` can be seen as recursively traversing the expression `e` to be simplified from the outside-in, each time checking whether the expression matches the left hand side `LHS` of some simp lemma of the form `LHS = RHS`, and replacing `LHS` by `RHS` in the expression if it does match.
+On an rough level, `simp` can be seen as recursively traversing the expression `e` (and its subexpressions), each time checking whether the expression matches the left hand side `LHS` of some simp lemma of the form `LHS = RHS`, and replacing `LHS` by `RHS` in the expression if it does match.

+> The order in which `simp` traverses an expression is relatively intricate: when run on an expression `e`, will first try to simplify `e`, then visit subxpressions, and then try to simplify `e` again.
+> In particular, by default `simp` only attempts to use lemmas on `e` *on the way out*.

 For example, here's the proof steps `simp` follows to close the goal `37 * (Nat.fib 0 + 0) = 0`
 ```lean